Power Cues (2014) takes a holistic view of communication.

-The author discusses each and the propose you recruit your own unconscious mind for the answers.
+The author discusses each and proposes you recruit your own unconscious mind for the answers.

-The correct way to asking questions to your subconscious is through simple, polar questions.
+The correct way to ask questions to your subconscious is through simple, polar questions.

 For example: is this person friend or foe?
 Is this person telling the truth or lying?
 Is this person on my side or not?
 Is this person powerful or not?

 After you ask those questions, empty your mind and let the answer come to you.